Kendallville to send out trash, recycling reminders

 Items that can’t be recycled include Styrofoam, plastic store bags, paper, books, magazines, junk mail or regular mailers.
 Bins with those items may be skipped.

-The back side of the coming mailer will include what city officials called a "best of" Q&A, with the city selecting some of the more common issues to put on the reminder.
+The back side of the coming mailer will include what city officials called a “best of” Q&A, with the city selecting some of the more common questions to put on the reminder.

 Those items include information about when to set out and take back cans; where and how to set up cans for easy collection; how to request and get a smaller tote if wanted; how to arrange for pickup of extra items not fitting in the weekly tote; what items can and can’t be disposed of in garbage cans; how to replace totes if one is damaged, lost or stolen.